kevinnls/rederr/README.md

 # rederr

-> wrapper script to print stderr in red
+> wrapper to print stderr in red

 ### usage

 ```
 rederr [any command, with flags and args]
 ```

 ### what does it do?

-takes any command as argument and formats the standard error of the command in red
+executes any command passed as argument and formats the standard error of the command in red

+### licensing

+uhhh not decided yet